bdonon/ml4ps/docs/source/postprocessing.rst

 Flow simulation, then we want to plug values that are `physically meaningful` (i.e. that have the right order of magnitude w.r.t. the units it is expressed in).

-To give a concrete example, acting on voltage setpoints will require values that are more or less in the interval 0.95 `p.u.` and 1.05 `p.u.`, while acting on active power generation will require values that can be spread between 0 `MW` and 100 `MW`.
+To give a concrete example, acting on voltage set points will require values that are more or less in the interval 0.95 `p.u.` and 1.05 `p.u.`, while acting on active power generation will require values that can be spread between 0 `MW` and 100 `MW`.